kracwarlock/convnet/examples/kaggle_mnist/README.md

 ```

 Toronto users-
-Make sure the board is locked before running this.
+Make sure the board is locked before running this

 ### Predictions from the model
 - Set output file path in `feature_config.pbtxt`